fritzrehde/watchbind/README.md

 unspecified  # Don't applying any styling => use style from ANSI input text
 ```

+### Formatting with Field Separators and Field Selections

+`watchbind` supports some extra formatting features reminiscent of the Unix `cut` command:

+- **Field Separators**:
+Define a separator/delimiter to segment your command's output into distinct fields.
+Each separator will be replaced with an [elastic tabstop](https://nick-gravgaard.com/elastic-tabstops/), resulting in a "table"-like structure, similar to the `cut -d <SEPARATOR> -t` command.

+- **Field Selections**:
+Choose only specific fields to display.
+You can specify a comma-separated list of the indexes (starting at index 1) for individual fields (`X`), ranges (`X-Y`), or the capture of all fields from X onwards (`X-`).
+For instance, the field selection `1,3-4,6-` will display the first, third and fourth fields, as well as all fields from the sixth onwards.

+**Important**: The `lines` passed to the `exec --` operations will remain unformatted, i.e. will not have the separators replaced with elastic tabstops and will not have non-selected fields ommitted.

+### State management

+The `set-env` and `unset-env` operations allow you to manage state through environment variables.
+Additionally, you can use the `initial-env` option to specify a list of `set-env` commands that will be executed **before** the first execution of the watched command.
+This powerful combination allows you to set some initial state with `initial-env`, reference that state directly in the watched command, and update the state with keybindings at runtime with `set-env`.

 ## Tips

 ### Keybindings on selected lines that delete some of the input lines